tingyo123/tingyo123/README.md

 # 👋 Hi, I’m @tingyo123 from Taiwan

 👀 I’m interested in
-- Programming
+- Full Stack Development
-- Backend development
+- Backend Development
 - Machine Learning

 🎓 Graduated from the Dept. of Information Management, National Taiwan University